Standard Deduction 2026: How Much You Can Claim and Whether You Should Itemize

 Who can’t claim the standard deduction?

 So, you already know that most of the time, you can take the standard deduction if you don’t itemize deductions.
 But there are some exceptions to that general idea.
-For example, you cannot take the standard deduction if:

-- You are considered by the IRS to be a “nonresident alien” or a “dual-status alien” during the tax year.
+- You are considered by the IRS to be a so-called “nonresident alien” or a “dual-status alien” during the tax year.

-- You are married but filing separate tax returns and your spouse itemizes deductions.
+- You are married but filing separate tax returns, and your spouse itemizes deductions.

 - You file a federal return within a certain time (less than 12 months) period due to a change in accounting.